quantumomid/Atlas/README.md

 Some design decisions with regards to the game play:
--Timed turns: the user has to return a response within a specified (i.e. 15 seconds) time period -All countries named: if all countries have been named then the game finished and the user scores are tallied up -No choices left for letter: if all countries beginning with a specific letter have been named, then the user presented with such a letter has to instead name a country beginning with the next letter of the alphabet following said letter
+-Timed turns: the user has to return a response within a specified (i.e. 15 seconds) time period
+-Scoring: 10 points for naming a country correctly and 5 points for naming the capital city correctly -All countries named: if all countries have been named then the game finished and the user scores are tallied up -No choices left for letter: if all countries beginning with a specific letter have been named, then the user presented with such a letter has to instead name a country beginning with the next letter of the alphabet following said letter
--Incorrect naming of country or capital city (including misspellings) results in loss of game
+-Incorrect naming of country or capital city (including misspellings) results in loss of game -Played countries: at the end of the game, the user can view the list of countries that were played during the game -Possible countries: at the end of the game, the user can view a list of possible countries which they could have played -Correct capital city: at the end of the game, a user who incorrectly named a capital city and view the correct response

 ## Data Architecture: How we set up our database

+In the first few days of the project, we began by setting up our database using SQLite due to our better understanding of the library.
+However, following some well-recieved feedback from our coach, the team then swiftly moved on to using PostgreSQL instead.
+This was, in part, to avoid any later complications that could have resulted by switching from SQLite to PostgreSQL.

+When it came to the data for the countries and their capital cities, we decided to use the [countries-now-space API] (https://countriesnow.space).

 ## Backend: How we set up our backend